 This article concentrates on tips for maximizing your professional presence online using LinkedIn during the research and application stages of the graduate school search process.
 LinkedIn is a networking site for professionals.
 It is widely considered a useful tool during a job search; LinkedIn may help you in your graduate school search as well.

-Creating Your Profile and “Linking” Up:
+Creating Your Profile for LinkedIn:

 When you are first thinking about putting together your profile in LinkedIn, keep in mind that it is a “professional” networking site.
 This is not the place for status updates and pictures of you over the weekend.
 This is like sharing a business card with someone.
 If someone is going to search for you, they will now be able to see the information you provide about your education and work experience.
 LinkedIn allows you to create a profile that would include most of the same information you would find on a resume.
 If you have done some great research, made presentations, or had stellar internships in your field, you may want to include them in your experience or education sections.
 Be sure to include a professional photograph of yourself – not one of you in a group at a dance.